Advanced Vocab Words - Set 8 Flashcards

 32

-# Fill in the blank with the most appropriate vocabulary word.
-The unexpected news began to \_\_\_\_\_\_ her usual calm demeanor. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The unexpected news began to \_\_\_\_\_\_ her usual calm demeanor. ## Footnote ***Hint:*** *Starts with "p" and means "to disturb or unsettle".*

 perturb ## Footnote *perturb (purr-**turb**)* v. to disturb or cause disorder, esp. in one's mental state